-Guadalupe is the last island for now.
-A beautiful butterfly-shaped island that is a colony of France in the Fench West indies.
+Guadaloupe is the last island for now.
+A beautiful butterfly-shaped island that is a colony of France in the Fench West Indies.
 The country receives considerable notice from the foodie world for its unique mix of Creole delicacies, Caribbean staples, and French classics.

-Bokit – inspired by a johnny-cake was created after slavery was abolished and low wage workers needed an alternative to sandwich bread.
+Bokit – inspired by a johnny-cake was created after slavery was abolished and low wage workers needed an alternative to sandwich bread in Guadaloupe.
 Today it is deep-fried, stuffed with meats, cheeses, and drizzled with a vinegar-based sauce. (low price but expect very large portions.)

 Accras – A Caribbean classic, a fried fritter sold as a snack at daily markets and as a starter at restaurants.
 Typically filled with cod, lobster, or shrimp, flavorful accras have a strong African influence.

 Curry – known as Colombo in the French Antilles, this Creole dish is more reminiscent of a stew than a typical curry.

 Sorbet Coco – made with coconut and condensed milk, sorbet coco has hints of nutmeg and cinnamon and tastes more like gelato than sorbet.